If You Don’t Know What Strategy You’re Using, You Might Be Disappointed In The Results

 HubSpot, which created the term inbound marketing, defines it as “a business methodology that attracts customers by creating valuable content and experiences tailored to them.
 While outbound marketing interrupts your audience with content they don’t always want, inbound marketing forms connections they are looking for and solves problems they already have.”

-A Deep Dive Into Demand Generation In 2021
+A Deep Dive Into Demand Generation

 Today, the big question around demand generation is what exactly demand means.
 Does it mean leads, sales-qualified leads (SQLs) or sales opportunities?
 Depending on what you read or who you talk to, the answer might change.